abramin/Studium/docs/prd.md

 Most “AI tutors” are good at explaining and bad at ensuring you actually remember anything later.

-Scriptorium is built around a tight loop:
+Studium is built around a tight loop:

 1. **Ingest** sources (PDFs, URLs, notes)
 2. **Teach** with strict citations